shn-dev-1/story-tts-processing/INFRASTRUCTURE.md

 ## Prerequisites

 ### Required Infrastructure (from story-infra repository)
-The following resources must exist in the `story-infra` repository:
+The following resources must exist in the `story-infra` repository and be accessible via S3 remote state:
 - VPC with private subnets
 - ECS cluster (`story-tts-cluster`)
 - SQS queue (`story-sqs-queue-tts`)